teeframe/protocol-documentation/src/chunks/game-messages.md

 # Game Messages

-This page describes the game messages structure, all kind of game messages available and its purpose.
+This page describes the game messages structure, all kinds of game messages available, and their purpose.

 | Message ID    | Name                                |
 | ------------- | :---------------------------------: |